Lavender, High Alpine Essential Oil

 Blends Well With: Bergamot, chamomile (roman and german), lemon, geranium, clove, clary sage, palmarosa, rosemary, eucalyptus, patchouli, clary sage, rose, jasmine, ravensara, lemongrass, mandarin essential oils.

-Description and Uses: One of the very best lavender essential oils available - has that great aroma that only comes from Lavender grown at high altitudes.
+Description and Uses: One of the very best lavender essential oils available - has that beautiful aroma that only comes from Lavender grown at high altitudes.
 Lavender is the most versatile of essential oils.
 It is relaxing and refreshing, uplifts the spirits, and helps to relieve the distress of muscle pain.
 No home should be without it.
 Lavender essential oil balances your body and mind, calming or uplifting according to your body's needs.
 Excellent for refreshing tired muscles, feet and head.
 Add a drop to the pillow/sheet before peaceful sleep.
 Treats burns and reduces scarring.
 Can be used neat in small amounts on burns, but care still needs to be taken.

 Learn about Lavender Essential Oil: